-Tooth extraction is a common procedure that happens all over the US and a big portion of these procedures involve wisdom tooth removal.
+Tooth extraction is a common service procedure that happens all over the US and a big portion of these procedures involve wisdom tooth removal.
 But why do wisdom teeth need to be removed?
 The answer lies in the way they often grow in the mouth.
 At East Lyme Oral and Maxillofacial Surgery we work with a lot of patients who are in need of wisdom tooth removal and we are here to explain why wisdom teeth are extracted so often.

 Impacted Wisdom Teeth

 Wisdom teeth are the furthest teeth in the back of the mouth.
 Sitting behind the molars, these teeth are quite different from the others in your mouth.
 For starters, they start growing well after permanent teeth have settled in.
 In the vast majority of cases, one doesn’t get their wisdom teeth until they are at least 17 years old and in other cases, it could be as late as 25 years old.
 Not everyone has wisdom teeth, however, which makes it quite unique.

 There are cases where wisdom teeth are not a problem and there is no need to remove them.
 Oftentimes, however, they can grow in such a way that it affects other teeth in the mouth - this is known as an impacted wisdom tooth.

 A common problem that an impacted wisdom tooth causes is that it will erupt in the direction where your molars which not only push those teeth, but also the teeth that are next to the molars creating dental problems such as jaw pain, swollen gums, and misaligned teeth.
 This is one of the biggest reasons why wisdom teeth are extracted, but there are other problems that can result in removal such as tooth decay.